Skip to main content

 This combination — a defensible risk characterization and an actionable management plan — is what organizations need to make responsible decisions about an individual who has become a concern.

-Why Methodology Matters
+Why Does Methodology Matter?

 Organizations that make significant decisions based on unstructured, undocumented threat assessments expose themselves to two categories of risk.